Mizu49/FlexibleSpacecraft.jl/docs/src/simulation/simulation_config.md

 ## Disturbance parameters (`disturbance.yml`)

 `disturbance.yml` is a parameter setting files for disturbance input of the spacecraft.
-Please visit the docs for disturbance input listed below:

-* *Docs to be updated*
-* *Docs to be updated*
+For more information on the configuraton file, visit [Parameter settings for disturbance input](@ref)

 ## Orbital parameters (`orbit.yml`)